SickChill/SickChill.Wiki/Settings-explained.md

 #### Provider Priorities

 This sections allows you to enable/disable the providers you want to use and drag&drop them in the order you like them to be searched.
-Al-trough SickRage has already a large number of build-in providers it can be that your favorite provider is not yet added.
-Dont worry, SickRage has the possibility to add almost every NZB/Torrent provider that is out there.
+Al-trough Sick-Rage has already a large number of build-in providers it can be that your favorite provider is not yet added.
+Dont worry, Sick-Rage has the possibility to add almost every NZB/Torrent provider that is out there.
 This can be done by adding a Custom provider.
 Especially for NZB providers its better to set them up manually, that gives you the most flexibility and efficiency while  searching.
 For more information see the explanations below.

 #### Build-in NZB (and Custom) Providers